skypjack/entt/README.md

 # Crash Course: service locator

-Usually service locators are tighly bound to the services they expose and it's hard to define a general purpose solution.
+Usually service locators are tightly bound to the services they expose and it's hard to define a general purpose solution.
 This template based implementation tries to fill the gap and to get rid of the burden of defining a different specific locator for each application.<br/>